CleverRaven/Cataclysm-DDA/doc/OVERMAP.md

 ### Special placement

-There are a finite number of sectors in which overmap specials can be placed during overmap generation, each being a square with side length equal to `OMSPEC_FREQ` ( defined in omdata.h, at the time of writing `OMSPEC_FREQ`= 15 meaning each overmap has 144 sectors for placing specials).
+There are a finite number of sectors in which overmap specials can be placed during overmap generation, each being a square with side length equal to `OMSPEC_FREQ` (defined in omdata.h; at the time of writing `OMSPEC_FREQ`= 15 meaning each overmap has 144 sectors for placing specials).
-At the beginning of overmap generation, a list of eligable map specials is built ( `overmap_special_batch` ).
+At the beginning of overmap generation, a list of eligable map specials is built (`overmap_special_batch`).
 Next, a free sector is chosen where a special will be placed.
 A random point in that sector is checked against a random rotation of a special from the special batch to see if it can be placed there.
 If not, a new random point in the sector is checked against a new special, and so on until a valid spawn is rolled.